sdclibbery/Esp32DmxSpiController/README.md

 1: Solid: Blend entire strip through the palette based on control, smoothing applies a curved palette profile
 2: Gradient: control sets start palette position, smoothing sets end palette position, blend between the two
 3: Sine: Sine waves.
 Control is phase, smoothing is wavelength
 4: Noise: Perlin noise.
 Control is seed.
-Smoothing is scale and octaves
+Smoothing is scale

 ### Meter
 10: StartGradient: solid bar rises from start of strip, control is length of bar, smooth is lerp power in rest of strip